phpenv/phpenv/README.md

  - manually: by running `php-fpm (8)` and supplying command-line arguments

 By default, php-fpm comes with a configuration file under `~/.phpenv/versions/$VERSION/etc/php-fpm.conf`, which it will look for when run.
 This configures php-fpm to listen on `localhost:9000` when started.
 You may edit or replace this file, or supply a different configuration file using the `--fpm-config` (`-y`) command line argument.

+Instructions for connecting different webservers to php-fpm:
+ - for Apache, see the [apache wiki article][apache-wiki-phpfpm]
+ - for NGINX, see the [nginx wiki article][nginx-wiki-phpfpm]

 Alternatively, you may still use the php5_module by configuring [php-build][php-build-url] to build the libphp5.so apache extension (directions to follow). libphp5.so can then be found by apache under the `versions` `libexec` folder.
 This file can be used for Apache's `LoadModule php5_module` directive and requires Apache to restart when changed.